cita-cloud/cloud-cli/README.md

 cloud-cli 0.2.0

-The command line interface to interact with `CITA-Cloud`.
+The command line interface to interact with `CITA-Cloud v6.3.0`.

 USAGE:
     cldi.exe [OPTIONS] [SUBCOMMAND]